Joel Gehman, University of Alberta, Canada

 Catherine Keller, Professor of Constructive Theology, Drew University, USA, author of Political Theology of the Earth and On the Mystery: Discerning Divinity in Process

-General process-oriented papers, theme-focused papers, as well as PDW workshop papers and panel discussion proposals are invited.
-Interested participants must submit an extended abstract of about 1000 words for their proposed contribution by January 31st, 2020
+General process-oriented papers, theme-focused papers, as well as PDL papers and panel discussion proposals are invited.
+Each author may make up to 2 submissions.
+Interested participants must submit an extended abstract of about 1000 words for their proposed contribution by March 31, 2021 through our website

-The submission should contain authors’ names, institutional affiliations, email and postal addresses, and indicate the Track for which the submission is made (General or Thematic), or whether the submission is intended for the PDW.
+The submission should contain authors’ names, institutional affiliations, email and postal addresses, and indicate the Track for which the submission is made (General or Thematic) or whether the submission is intended for the PDL.

-Authors will be notified of acceptance or otherwise by March 7, 2020.
-Full papers will be submitted by June 4, 2020.
+Authors will be notified of acceptance or otherwise by May 3rd 2021.
+Full papers must be submitted by August 1st 2021.

 “As we become more willing to convert reified entities into differentiated streams, the resulting images of process have become more viable and more elusive.
 Organization becomes organizing, being becomes becoming, construction becomes constructing.
 But as we see ourselves saying more words that end in "ing," what must we be thinking?
 That is not always clear.
 But now, under the experienced guidance of editors Langley and Tsoukas, there is an annual forum that moves us toward continuity and consolidation in process studies.
 This book series promises to be a vigorous, thoughtful forum dedicated to improvements in the substance and craft of process articulation.”